 \subsection{Numerical implementation}

-Several software development kits (SDK) exist to simulate the Rydberg evolution: Bloqade \cite{Bloqade2024} and Amazon Braket \cite{AWS2024} for QuEra's hardware, or Pulser \cite{Silverio2022} based on QuTiP for Pasqal's technology, just to name a few.
-Nevertheless, we developed our own routines to get a full control over all parameters and, more importantly, to fit exactly our needs.
-In fact, optimizing hundreds of graphs for several protocols requires intense (classical) computing power, so that we have to find the perfect balance between accuracy and speed.
-For example, for each graph of the datasets we precompute all time- and protocol-independent terms in the Hamiltonian, namely the $\hat{X}$, $\hat{Y}$, $\hat{n}$ and $\hat{V}$ operators, see Eq.~(\ref{eq:phase_free_hamiltonian}).
-We also use an explicit Runge-Kutta method of order 2 \cite{Bogaki1989} to integrate the time-dependent Schr{\"o}dinger equation, which turns out to be sufficiently accurate and much faster than the default order 8 method (\texttt{DOP853} in Python or \texttt{Vern8} in Julia).
+Several software development kits exist to simulate the Rydberg evolution: for example, \texttt{BLOQADE} \cite{Bloqade2024} and \texttt{AMAZON BRAKET} \cite{AWS2024} for QuEra's hardware, or \texttt{PULSER} \cite{Silverio2022} based on QuTiP for Pasqal's technology.
+Nevertheless, we developed our own routines to get full control over all parameters and, more importantly, to fit exactly our needs.
+Optimization of hundreds of graphs for several protocols requires intense (classical) computing power, so we have to find the perfect balance between accuracy and speed.
+For example, for each graph of the datasets we precompute all time- and protocol-independent terms in the Hamiltonian, namely, the $\hat{X}$, $\hat{Y}$, $\hat{n}$, and $\hat{V}$ operators; see Eq.~(\ref{eq:phase_free_hamiltonian}).
+We also use an explicit Runge-Kutta method of order 2 \cite{Bogaki1989} to integrate the time-dependent Schr{\"o}dinger equation, which turns out to be sufficiently accurate and much faster than the default order 8 method (\texttt{DOP853} in \texttt{PYTHON} or \texttt{VERN8} in \texttt{JULIA}).
 The initial state of this ordinary differential equation is $\ket{0}^{\otimes N}$, which corresponds to the unique ground state of the Rydberg Hamiltonian with $\W = 0$ and $\D < 0$.